fluid-cloudnative/fluid/docs/en/samples/fuse_affinity.md

 node/cn-beijing.172.16.0.101 labeled
 ```

-In the next steps, we will use the `NodeSelector` to manage the deployment scope of the Fuse client, so mark the desired node here.
+In the next steps, we will use the `NodeSelector` to decide which node to deploy the Fuse client.
+Firstly, we label the desired node here.

 **Check nodes again**